 This is the second file you must consider tailoring.
 It determines what disks or shared file system directories are accessed at what file mode letters.
-This file is created by running the DIR2PROD SAMP.
-For information, see the DirMaint Program Directory.

 If you have installed DirMaint using the recommended disk addresses shown in the DirMaint Program Directory, then this file requires no tailoring.
 Otherwise, you must update the file to correspond with the disk addresses or shared file directory names you have established.